Project-OMOTES/timescale-prototype/README.md

 - When a user views the data, which time spans would they be expected to use?
 Multiple years?
   Within a day?
 Within an hour?
 Within a month?

+Check with ESDL team:
+- Are id's always uuids?
+If so, we can save some storage by setting the appropriate columns to uuid type!

+Work on myself:
+In current setup, the performance to add a column is going to suck if the table is already large.
+Query would be similar to `insert ... where asset_id='...' and time='...'` and would need to be performed e.g. 35040 / as many data points as there are.
+Adding data for a new asset is fine as it would lead to completely new rows.